kmsmgsh/python/problem.md

 - [ ] The negative part of the GP ? (we need some negative effect on BetaMatrix?)
 - [ ] How the Cholesky work during MCMC?
 - [ ] When the population greater than 24, the determinant of the Correlation Matrix comes to zero
+- [ ] The GP influence is too large for BetaMatrix